Coombe Hill Trees, Shrubs and Grass

 Start the walk at the right hand side of the entrance to the car park as you drove in.
-At the Public Footpath sign, enter the woodland just to the left of the wooden posts that mark the road-end of the car park.
+At the public footpath sign, enter the woodland just to the left of the wooden posts that mark the road-end of the car park.
 For this first part of walk follow the orange way-marking signs, the first of which can be found on a low post just as you enter the woodland.
 The path winds through trees until you reach a sign-post on a crossing, sunken path.

 The beech trees within Low Scrubs were allocated as a fuel source for the poor of Ellesborough Parish.
 Some were regularly cut down to near head level (copparded) and then allowed to grow back.
 This regular cutting extended the life of the trees and these may be some of the oldest surviving beech in the Chilterns.
 The National Trust is continuing this regular cutting of the largest limbs and you can see examples of this in the two large beech to the left of the path at the start of the walk.

 Turn left up the sunken path and continue in the same direction for about 350m until you meet an orange sign pointing sharply right on a post in front of a large beech tree.
 Don’t follow this sign but continue walking in the same direction, just to the left of the beech tree, following white arrows on trees.
 You soon join a wide avenue/bridleway that heads back left to the car park.
 Cross it and go through a metal gate into the open grassland of Coombe Hill.